EOFY SALE - ON NOW

 Old age, overcharging, or poor maintenance are the usual suspects.
 If the battery’s more than 3 years old, it might just be time.

 Look for bloating, corrosion, or white gunk around the terminals.
 These are all red flags that your battery’s losing the plot.
+It is often more cost-effective to check the price of generators that include low-maintenance battery systems if you find yourself replacing batteries too often.

 When to Replace Your Generator Battery